Hazardous & Universal Waste

-Hazardous waste may be generated from laboratory operations, facilities operations and maintenance, construction and renovation activities, photo processing, and a variety of other activities at Charlotte.
-Hazardous waste is a particular class of "solid" waste (which includes solid, liquid, or gaseous material) which, if improperly managed, poses a substantial threat or potential hazard to human health and the environment.
-Typical hazardous wastes generated at Charlotte include, but are not limited to: spent solvents, waste laboratory chemicals, waste paint, and universal wastes.
-Please refer to the hazardous waste fact sheet for more information.
+Hazardous waste is a particular class of waste which, if improperly managed, poses a substantial threat or potential hazard to human health and the environment.
+Typical hazardous wastes generated at UNC Charlotte include, but are not limited to: spent solvents, waste laboratory chemicals, waste paints, oils and coolants.

-Universal waste is a special category of hazardous waste that is managed differently from other types of hazardous wastes.
-This category of hazardous wastes is less stringently regulated due to the fact that they generally pose a lower threat to human health and the environment than other hazardous waste streams.
-Universal waste streams include many different types of batteries, some pesticides, mercury-containing equipment including thermostats, used oil, non-crushable fluorescent bulbs and high-intensity discharge (HID) lamps.
-Please refer to the universal waste fact sheet for more information on how these wastes are handled at Charlotte.
+Universal waste is a special category of hazardous waste that is managed differently from other types of hazardous wastes due to the fact that they generally pose a lower threat to human health and the environment.
+Universal waste streams include mercury lamps, batteries, some pesticides, and some mercury containing equipment.

 - Containers that store hazardous waste must be properly labeled.
 EHS can provide labels upon request.